Table of Contents

 The symptoms of schizophrenia can be generally classified into positive and negative symptoms.
-Most of the disability of schizophrenia is caused by the negative symptoms of the disorder and the impairment in cognitive ability.
+The negative symptoms, such as impaired cognitive ability, are the most debilitating.
 The most common forms of impaired cognitive ability include impairments in attention, working memory, and executive functioning.

 Pathophysiology of Schizophrenia

-Our current understanding of schizophrenia is based on an observation that was made by scientists.
-Scientists have found that abnormalities in certain neurotransmitters such as dopamine, serotonin, and glutamate are related to the pathophysiology of schizophrenia.
-Imbalances in these neurotransmitters are believed to be responsible for the different symptoms of the disorder.
+Scientists have found that abnormalities in certain neurotransmitters, such as dopamine, serotonin, and glutamate are related to the pathophysiology of schizophrenia.
+Imbalances in these neurotransmitters seem to be responsible for the different symptoms of the disorder.
 We will focus on the most common theory of the pathophysiology of schizophrenia, i.e. the dopaminergic theory.

-Dopamine receptor sites abnormalities are associated with the symptoms of schizophrenia.
-The nigrostriatal pathway which originates in the substantia nigra and ends in the caudate nucleus is thought to control the extrapyramidal system.
-The mesolimbic pathway which is rich in dopamine receptors (D2) is believed to be impaired in patients with schizophrenia.
-Abnormalities in this pathway might explain the positive symptoms of schizophrenia.
-The second pathway that is believed to be impaired in schizophrenia is the mesocortical pathway.
+Dopamine receptor site abnormalities are associated with the symptoms of schizophrenia.
+The nigrostriatal pathway, which originates in the substantia nigra and ends in the caudate nucleus, is thought to control the extrapyramidal system.
+The mesolimbic pathway, which is rich in dopamine receptors (D2), is believed to be impaired in patients with schizophrenia.
+Abnormalities in this pathway might explain the positive symptoms of schizophrenia, which include hallucinations, delusions, and repetitive movements that are difficult to control.

-Abnormalities in the dopamine receptors of this pathway explain the negative symptoms and cognitive deficits observed in patients with schizophrenia.
+Abnormalities in the dopamine receptors of the nigrostriatal pathway explain the negative symptoms and cognitive deficits observed in patients with schizophrenia.
 Patients with schizophrenia typically have an over-activated “excess dopamine” mesolimbic pathway and an under-activated mesocortical pathway.